The Society’s layouts – and how to book them for your exhibition.

 The route chosen was dictated partly by the New Forest Authorities, and partly because, between the New Forest and the County town of Dorset, there were only six market towns of any note. (i) Ringwood; (ii) Christchurch; (iii) Wimborne; (iv) Poole; (v) Blandford Forum; (vi) Wareham.
 Bournemouth at this time was a small fishing village with a population of 300.
 It was impossible to serve all of these communities, and with (iii) a given, the line ran Southampton – Brockenhurst – Ringwood – Wimborne – Wareham – Dorchester.
 The line opened on 1 June 1847.
 Christchurch was served by an omnibus from Ringwood, until the Avon Valley branch line opened in 1862.
 The branch was extended to Bournemouth East in 1870, with a second branch running from Broadstone to Poole opening in 1872.

 The southern half of the Somerset and Dorset Railway was constructed as the Dorset Central Railway, and originally ran from Templecombe to Wimborne.
 It was then extended in 1874 from Corfe Mullen to Bournemouth West.
-The Bournemouth Direct Railway (Brockenhurst to Branksome via Sway) opened in 1888, but it was only when the ‘missing link’ of the Poole – Hamworthy Junction chord opened in 1893 was the ‘Old Main’ reduced to the status of a branch line.
+The Bournemouth Direct Railway (Brockenhurst to Branksome via Sway) opened in 1888, but it was only when the ‘missing link’ of the Poole – Hamworthy Junction chord opened in 1893 that the ‘Old Main’ was reduced to the status of a branch line.
 Between 1863 and 1920 passenger trains travelling from Poole towards Evercreech Junction reversed at Wimborne.

 The Somerset & Dorset continued to run a branch line service to Wimborne until 1930.

 The branch closed to passengers in 1964, but the western end of the branch stayed open for goods, principally the Ministry of Defence fuel depot at West Moors.
 That traffic ceased in 1974, the line closed and the final trains ran in May, 1977.
 As soon as they could, the Local Authority demolished Bridge 75 over Leigh Road.
 When the LSWR built it over a narrow farm road, how were they to know it would become the A31?